TheLazyCowboy1/RainMeadowSyncTemplate/README.md

 In my personal opinion, RPCs are much easier to implement and understand.
 However, States are likely more useful and should be generally preferred for smooth syncing.

 # RPCs:
-Developer Description: An RPC
+**Developer Description:** An RPC
-* is sent in full every tick until acknowledged.
+* is sent in full **every tick** until acknowledged.
 The client \*will\* receive it.
-* can be sent directly to a client (but be mindful of the data-path that States take if your logic depends on other state)
+* can be sent **directly** to a client (but be mindful of the data-path that States take if your logic depends on other state)
 * doesn't have any compression fancies

-In short: RPCs are an easy, guarenteed way to send a block of information once and quickly.
+**In short:** RPCs are an easy, guarenteed way to send a block of information once and quickly.
 However, they aren't very efficient at reducing bandwidth or dealing with change.
-They simply send _all_ of their data continually until the client receives it and acknowledges it.
+They simply send _all_ of their data continually until the client receives it and acknowledges it.\
+Think of a RPC as a **single function call**.
+An RPC defines which function to call, and what the parameters for that function are.
+For example, hitting a creature with a rock might send an RPC indicating that Creature.Stun() should be called for that creature.\
+In fact, RPCs are effectively and somewhat literally just function calls.

+# States:
+**Developer Description:** A State
+* insert description here

+View a State as a **collection** of variables.
+This State is synced among everyone who is **subscribed** to it.
+If one of the variables change, the State signals everyone subscribed to it that the variable has been changed.
+Thus, all the data is kept in-sync without you having to worry about when to signal that there's been a change.
+Additionally, States are very bandwidth-efficient because they only send online information about changes made.

+In short: states are more complicated but more efficient.